jsenv/core/packages/test/README.md

 node ./scripts/test.mjs
 ```

-:point_up: If the server is not started `executeTestPlan` will start it by importing the file configured by `webServer.moduleUrl`.
+:point_up: If the server is not started `executeTestPlan` will start it by importing "scripts/dev.mjs" (configured in `webServer.moduleUrl`).

 ## 1.2 Testing "add" on Node.js